tudo-math-ls3/FeatFlow2/benchmark/readme.txt

 The basic regression test suite -- short introduction for dummys
 ----------------------------------------------------------------
-The FEAT regression test suite allows to do a couple of benchmarks to the code every night to ensure everything compiles and runs correctly.
-The basic concept is that a couple of test applications run on a couple of machines producing some output which is compared to reference values.
-EMails are generated when some tests fail so that the user responsible for an improper checkin can be blamed.
+The FEAT regression test suite allows to run a couple of benchmarks, interactively and non-interactively via a cronjob at night to validate the code, i.e. to ensure that everything compiles and runs correctly.
+The basic concept is that a couple of test applications run on a couple of machines producing some output which is compared against reference solutions.
+E-mails are generated in case applications fail to compile or tests fail to reproduce the reference solution.
+Given that the number of commits per day is reasonably small it is easy to pinpoint the user whose improper checkin is to blame.

 General structure of the benchmarks - Quick Start Guide
 -----------------------------------------------------------
-a) Benchmark applications are compiled in the directory of the benchmark application, e.g.
-     "Featflow2/benchmark/apps_cc2d".
+a) Every benchmark application has its own subdirectory, e.g.
+     "Featflow2/benchmark/apps_cc2d"
+   that may contain source files, but needs at least a configure script in order to be able to generate a Makefile.

-b) The actual applications on the other hand are always started in the main benchmark directory, i.e.
+b) The benchmark applications are, in contrast to the standard behaviour, all stored directly in the main benchmark directory, i.e.
      "Featflow2/benchmark".

 c) The subdirectory
      "Featflow2/benchmark/data"